zdebruine/singlet/README.md

 # singlet v.0.0.99

-**singlet is not currently usable and is being actively developed**.
-This repo is a dumping ground for ideas and existing work on the project.
+**singlet is being actively developed (including documentation) and there are still bugs in the LNMF function**.

 Singlet brings fast Non-negative Matrix Factorization, new integration methods, and more to every Seurat user.